Policies relating to activities carried out by Trinity are detailed below.

 Special consideration may be given to candidates who are ill, injured or suffer other adverse circumstances at or near the time of the assessment or moderation.

 Trinity is committed to providing an open and accountable service for its customers.
-We believe we achieve this most of the time - if not please let us know via our SELT Complaints Process, below.
+We believe we achieve this most of the time - if not please let us know via our SELT Complaints Procedure, below.